SAP/cloud-security-services-integration-library/README.md

 Open a [Github issue](https://github.com/SAP/cloud-security-xsuaa-integration/issues/new/choose).

 ## License
 Please see our [LICENSE](LICENSES/Apache-2.0.txt) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-security-xsuaa-integration).
+Detailed information including third-party components and their licensing/copyright information is available in the [REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-security-xsuaa-integration).